History of the Aether Theory

 The procedure involved measuring the difference in the travel time of

-light rays circumnavigating the rotating disk (1m in diameter) in
+light rays circumnavigating the rotating disk (0.25 meter radius) in

 opposite directions.
 The circular path is achieved by the use of